 Appropriate Vaccine Usage

-This datapoint measures the percent of long-term patients who received the flu and pneumonia vaccines.
+This indicates the percent of patients who have received the flu and pneumonia vaccines.
+Higher vaccination rates should be demanded by residents.

 Residents Maintain Autonomy